elmunoz42/sbcc-ev-charging-stations/README.md

 The project follows the Cross-Industry Standard Process for Data Mining (CRISP-DM) framework to ensure a structured and comprehensive approach:

-- **Business Understanding**: Through extensive collaboration with the County of Santa Barbara's transportation department and detailed analysis of their Zero Emission Vehicle Plan, we identified key business objectives—specifically, forecasting future charging capacity needs and optimizing station placement to meet the County's emission reduction goals.
+- **Business Understanding**: Through extensive collaboration with the County of Santa Barbar and detailed analysis of their Zero Emission Vehicle Plan, we identified key business objectives—specifically, forecasting future charging capacity needs and optimizing station placement to meet the County's emission reduction goals.

-- **Data Understanding**: We explored and analyzed two primary datasets (sessions and daily aggregates) from the PowerFlex reporting system, supplemented by vehicle population data from the California Energy Department, to understand patterns, quality issues, and potential insights.
+- **Data Understanding**: We explored and analyzed two primary datasets (sessions and daily aggregates) from the PowerFlex reporting system, supplemented by vehicle population data from the California Energy Commission, to understand patterns, quality issues, and potential insights.

 - **Data Preparation**: Rigorous cleaning, transformation, and feature engineering were performed, including standardizing date formats, handling outliers in charging duration data, and filtering for public charging sessions.